datastax/csharp-driver/doc/features/metrics/README.md

 **Metric names** are path-like, dot-separated strings.
 An example is `errors.connection.init`.
 Metrics are represented by the classes `SessionMetric` and `NodeMetric`.
 These classes have `public static readonly` properties with all individual metrics that can be enabled on the driver.
 For instance, `NodeMetric.Counters.ConnectionInitErrors` is a `NodeMetric` object with a `Name` property that returns `errors.connection.init`.

 Metrics are grouped into **buckets** and each bucket has a name.
 The most common scenario is to concatenate the bucket name with the metric name which is what the [App.Metrics provider] does.
-The bucket name is the name of the session (see `DseClusterBuilder.WithSessionName()`) and, in the case of node-level metrics, nodes followed by a textual representation of the node’s address.
+The bucket name is the name of the session (see `Builder.WithSessionName()`) and, in the case of node-level metrics, nodes followed by a textual representation of the node’s address.
 If the client application specifies a bucket prefix with `DriverMetricsOptions.SetBucketPrefix()`, the driver will prepend that prefix to the bucket name.

 Here is an example of a session metric and a node metric without a bucket prefix and how their structure looks like: